Design Custom Gear

-Oddly enough, on the Smiley company website, they don’t even mention Harvey Ball.
-Only that the design “was born in the ‘70s” before Loufrani adopted it.
-Their marketing spiel credits themselves with harnessing “The power of positive propaganda.”
+Oddly enough, on the Smiley company website, they don't even mention Harvey Ball.
+Only the design "was born in the '70s" before Loufrani adopted it.
+Their marketing spiel credits themselves with harnessing "The power of positive propaganda."
 Not kidding.

 But was it born in the '70s?
 Let's go back in time, back before the humble Harvey Ball, to an even more innocent period in Smiley face history.